Lymphoma treatment

 Steroids are drugs that can make some chemotherapy treatments more effective and help you feel less sick during treatment.

-If you have diffuse large B-cell lymphoma, you might also have injections called growth factor injections to encourage your body to make more white blood cells.
+You may also have injections called growth factor injections to encourage your body to make more white blood cells.
+This is particularly common if you have a fast growing lymphoma called diffuse large B-cell lymphoma (DLBCL).

 Read more specific information about treatments by choosing a type of lymphoma.